Conference

 DAACS at 2025 American Educational Research Association (AERA)

-Identifying and Distinguishing College Readiness Profiles Across Academic Outcomes: The Importance of Integrating Academic Skills and Self-Regulated Learning Saturday, April 26th, Denver, CU **Timothy J. Cleary, Jason Bryer, Elie ChingYen Yu ** Abstract The current study identified college readiness profiles of newly enrolled college students (n=6,376) and examined differences among these profiles across engagement and on-time progress.
+Identifying and Distinguishing College Readiness Profiles Across Academic Outcomes: The Importance of Integrating Academic Skills and Self-Regulated Learning Saturday, April 26th, Denver, CO **Timothy J. Cleary, Jason Bryer, Elie ChingYen Yu ** Abstract The current study identified college readiness profiles of newly enrolled college students (n=6,376) and examined differences among these profiles across engagement and on-time progress.
 Based on academic (reading, mathematics, and writing) and self-regulated learning (SRL) variables gathered from the Diagnostic Assessment and Achievement of College Skills (DAACS), K-means cluster analysis revealed five distinct profiles.

 Continue reading